NicoSwag/radiance-notes/Characters/Zorya.md

  You can choose to side with her, or against her.
 In the Law path[^1], she eventually sacrifices herself in the end to allow you to destroy the Radiance, and turns into Pheromosa.
 In the Chaos path, her daughter [[Nikola]] turns into an Ultra Beast instead, driving her to madness.
  Bug-type user: her signature Pokemon is Volcarona.

+Name origin: Zorya, Slavic goddess of the dawn.

 [^1]: See Story Path